OHDSI/DataQualityDashboard/README.md

 npm install -g http-server
 ```

+2. Rename the json file to *results.json* and place it in inst/shinyApps/www

-2. Go to inst/shinyApps/www, then run:
+3. Go to inst/shinyApps/www, then run:

 ```
 http-server